Frequently Asked Questions

 Toggle ItemQ: How will users authenticate?

-A: For the next year or two, the authentication screen presented to the user will be the CAS login screen.
-Okta is federating logins to CAS.
-So the user experience of logging in won't change.
-At some point, we will make the switch to using Okta's login screen.
-So for now, NetId/password/Duo are the login credentials.
+A: For most of 2026, the authentication screen presented to the user will be the CAS login screen.
+Okta federates logins to CAS, so the user experience of logging in won't change.
+Toward the end of 2026, we will switch to using Okta's login screen.

 -